 In 1999, the Friends established an endowed fund within The Salem Foundation Charitable Trust.
 Each year, a distribution from the fund is made to the City for cemetery betterment above and beyond the basic maintenance that is supported from limited public funds.
-Recent proceeds from the endowment have been earmarked to restore the E.N.
-Cooke family mausoleum and to make other repairs in the common interest.
+Proceeds from the endowment have helped restore the E.N.
+Cooke and Tilmon Ford family mausoleums, financed professional headstone repairs, and contributed to varied improvements in the common interest.

 Tax-deductible contributions to the Salem Pioneer Cemetery Endowed Fund are gratefully received in care of Pioneer Trust Bank, N.A., Trustee, PO Box 2305, Salem OR 97308.

 Friends of Pioneer Cemetery also works to promote awareness of the cemetery as a resource for community history by staging periodic educational programs for the public.
 The group has participated in ceremonies to dedicate restored grave markers.
 It has hosted a regional monument repair workshop.
 It sponsors occasional tours of the final resting places of noted figures in Salem and Oregon history.
 The collaboration of such groups as American Legion Post 136; Sons of Confederate Veterans, Oregon Commission on Historic Cemeteries, staff and volunteers of Historic Deepwood Estate, Oregon Black Pioneers, Northwest Rose Historians, Portland; The Heritage Roses Group, California; and Chemeketa Chapter, Daughters of the American Revolution has been essential to the success of these undertakings.